coffeebeans001/historic-crime-atlas/README.md

 # Historic Crime Atlas 🗺️📊

-An interactive web application for exploring historic criminal trials using time-series visualisation and geospatial search.
+Historic Crime Atlas is an interactive research interface for exploring patterns in historic criminal trials across time and place.

+The project combines statistical visualisation with geospatial mapping to make archival court data understandable to modern audiences — allowing users to investigate how justice, conviction rates, and recorded behaviour changed across history.

+Rather than presenting records as static documents, the atlas treats historical data as something navigable: users can move through years, locations, and individual cases to see patterns emerge directly from the evidence.

-Built with a focus on data integrity, UX polish, and clean state management
+Built as a public-history platform with a focus on transparency, interpretability, and user experience.

+---

-## ✨ Features
+## Key Capabilities

-- Conviction rate trends with optional confidence intervals
+- Time-series conviction rate analysis with optional confidence intervals
-- Interactive Leaflet map with radius-based search
+- Location-based discovery of nearby historic trials
-- Clustered historic trial locations
+- Clustered map exploration of recorded events
-- Fully synced map ↔ list interactions
+- Fully synchronised map ↔ list interaction
-- Smooth hover and click UX states
+- Contextual hover and click inspection of individual cases
-- Built to scale from demo data to real historical datasets
+- Designed to scale from development samples to full archival datasets

 ---